-This team will spend spring break building homes for families in need in Haiti.
+This team will spend time over winter break building homes for families in need in Haiti.
 We will work alongside Partners in Development (PID), an organization that has been working in Haiti for over 20 years.
-Come join us for some hard work that will make a big difference in the lives of homeless families in this beautiful but earthquake ravaged country.
+Come join us for some hard work that can make a difference in the lives of homeless families in this beautiful but earthquake and poverty ravaged country.

 We are excited to continue the partnership between Gordon’s Missions program and the city of Portland, Maine.
 Our team will partner with the Root Cellar, an organization that is committed to community development, and will explore different racial and socio-economic tensions that exist in our own backyard.
-This trip will attempt to discover how we can serve as a local extension of the Kingdom while learning more about, and from, Portland’s vast immigrant population, whose culture is so different from our own.
+As we assist the Root Cellar with their programs, such as after school tutoring and food drives, we will attempt to discover how to serve as a local extension of the Kingdom while learning more about, and from, Portland’s vast immigrant population, whose culture is so different from our own.
 On this trip we hope to foster a generative relationship with the Root Cellar that will continue for years to come.

 We're excited to extend Gordon's mission program to Reading, a small city in southeastern PA with a large immigrant population.
 In Reading we hope to show Christ's love by supporting organizations and projects that are already accomplishing great things in the city, as well as by learning about the city and the people who live there.
 This trip will focus on serving these organizations and fostering a relationship between them and Gordon.